seanpmaxwell/Typescript-Best-Practices/README.md

 }
 ```

-#### Linear Script Exceptions
+#### Linear File Exceptions
-- For large linear scripts, you don't have to follow strict section placement for items, but you should group large linear scripts into **sections** and place constants at the top of their respective section/block.
+- For large linear-files, you don't have to follow strict section placement for items, but you should group large linear-files into **sections** and place constants at the top of their respective section/block.

 #### Comments in functions:
 - Generally you should not put spaces in functions and separate chunks of logic with a single inline comment.